-Applications are sought from suitably qualified and experienced medical practitioners and community members interested in being appointed as a member of the state and territory boards of the Medical Board of Australia (MBA) under the National Law.
+Applications are sought from suitably qualified and experienced medical practitioners and community members interested in being appointed as a member of the Queensland Board of the Medical Board of Australia (QLD MBA) under the National Law.

 All state and territory board appointments are made by the respective Minister for Health in each jurisdiction under Section 36 of the National Law.